-If you aren’t certain if your condition is an emergency, contact our office.
+If you aren’t certain if your condition is an emergency, contact our emergency dentist in Charlotte NC.
 It’s best to err on the side of caution, especially if you have severe pain, a lost tooth, or bleeding.

 How Can I Prevent a Dental Emergency?

 You can prevent a dental emergency by taking good care of your teeth through regular dental cleanings and checkups.
 Always follow through on treatment recommendations to prevent decay from leading to an infection that could cause an abscess.